- Introduction to the 212(c) Waiver

 Gathering Required Documentation

-Applicants must gather documents proving their length of residence, good moral character, and the hardship their deportation would cause to family members.
+Applicants must meticulously compile a range of essential documents that substantiate their length of residence, demonstrate their good moral character, and illustrate the significant hardship their deportation would impose on family members.
+This documentation may include:

 Completing Forms